- Paddling Instruction

 Guided Adventures Include:

-Your choice of canoe, kayak, or SUP, and paddle.
+Canoe, kayak or SUP, and paddle*.

 PFD (life vest) and all required safety equipment.